 In routine matters of absence, we would be grateful if parents would contact the school before 8.30am on EACH DAY of absence if a pupil is going to be away.
 If your child has a medical appointment that interrupts their school day, please ensure that we are made aware of this also.

 The school has a dedicated telephone line and email address specifically for absence reporting.
 Please note that the telephone number is only able to take messages and you will not be able to speak to a member of staff.

 The telephone number is:- 01344 467 675, alternatively, please email [email protected] the school.

 If we do not have a reason for a pupil’s absence, under our First Day Response system, contact will be made with home.

 If a child becomes ill whilst at school, he/she will be looked after until such time as the child is able to return home.
-The school does have a fully qualified nurse who can provide medical assistance where necessary.
+The school does have fully qualified First Aiders who can provide medical assistance where necessary.
 Contact will also be made with the parents as rapidly as possible.
 In an emergency, an ambulance may be called to take the child to the hospital, but treatment cannot usually begin until a parent gives consent.
 We respectfully ask that if your child has a minor ailment (eg cold or cough) that they attempt a day in school.
-Our school nursing team will make contact with you to arrange for you to collect your child if they feel that he/she is not well enough to be in school.
+Our First Aid team will make contact with you to arrange for you to collect your child if they feel that he/she is not well enough to be in school.
 Alternatively, quiet spaces can be provided for your child to work in.